 Other suggestions include:

 See if test-driving some hearing aids will help.
 Most states offer a 30- or 60-day trial period.
 Trials are given so that the patient can use the hearing aid in real world surroundings and see how they work.
 The trial is part of the return policy.
-The patient can return the hearing aid within the trial period if he thinks this particular aid is not right for him..
+The patient can return the hearing aid within the trial period if they think this particular aid is not right for them.

-If your family member worries about appearance, show him the newer hearing aids, which are more discrete than ones that were used only a few years ago.
+If your family member worries about appearance, show them the newer hearing aids, which are more discreet than ones that were used only a few years ago.